WARE-dev750/DeFi-core/TOKENOMICS.md

 | **Airdrop & Community**| **10%** | 100% Unlocked at Launch | Bootstrapping initial protocol volume and users. |

 ## 3. Revenue Model & Gas Economics
-To account for the high computational cost of Zero-Knowledge proof verification, NOFACE utilizes a **Hybrid Fee Structure**:
+To account for the high computational cost of Zero-Knowledge proof verification, VielFI utilizes a **Hybrid Fee Structure**:

 1.  **The Proof Verification Fee (Flat):** A fixed cost (calculated in gas) charged on every shielding transaction to cover the cost of ZK-proof verification on the L2.
 2.  **The Protocol Service Fee (0.3%):** A percentage-based fee charged on the volume of assets being privatized.
 3.  **Revenue Distribution:**
-    *   **50%** distributed to $NOFACE stakers as "Real Yield."
+    *   **50%** distributed to $VielFI stakers as "Real Yield."
     *   **25%** to the Protocol Treasury for ongoing operations.
     *   **25%** used for "Buyback-and-Burn" to increase token scarcity.

 ## 4. Sybil-Resistant Liquidity Incentives
-To prevent "Whales" from gaming the system by splitting capital into multiple wallets, NOFACE uses **Time-Weighted Staking**:
+To prevent "Whales" from gaming the system by splitting capital into multiple wallets, VielFI uses **Time-Weighted Staking**:

 *   **The Multiplier:** Liquidity rewards are not based solely on the amount of capital.
 They are multiplied based on the **duration** the capital has been locked in the pool.
-*   **Governance Locking:** Users who lock $NOFACE for longer periods (e.g., 6 months to 2 years) receive higher voting power and a larger share of the protocol revenue.
+*   **Governance Locking:** Users who lock $VielFI for longer periods (e.g., 6 months to 2 years) receive higher voting power and a larger share of the protocol revenue.
 *   **The Result:** This makes it mathematically more profitable to keep capital in one "aged" account rather than splitting it into new wallets.

 ## 5. Institutional "Whitelisted" Liquidity